Aotearoa. The land of the long white cloud, the mighty All Blacks and the “World Famous in New Zealand” L&P.

 - We spent three nights in an ‘Eco-Pod’ at Collingwood Park Motel in Golden Bay over Christmas which cost a bit more, around $100 per night.

 - We also spent a total of six nights in the Great Walks huts, but I’ve detailed these costs under ‘activities’ since they’re more about the walking tracks.

 Everyone says that food and drink are expensive in New Zealand, and yes they are probably right, but there are still places you can buy your food and drink cheaper than others!

-The Big Three supermarkets are New World, Countdown and Pak n Save, of which the latter is the cheapest and the first is the most pricey.
-Something we’ve noticed is that there aren’t as many ‘home brand’ choices as there are in supermarkets back home, or as many multi-buy offers.
+Something we’ve noticed is that there aren’t as many ‘home brand’ choices or multi-buy offers in New Zealand as there are in supermarkets back home in the UK.
 Supermarkets can be found in most large towns, though sometimes there is just one, meaning they have a monopoly over the town and their prices aren’t anywhere near as competitive.

 Convenience stores, which are more commonly known as dairies in NZ, can be found in the larger towns as well as the smaller ones, and in rural areas they can sometimes be the only shop for miles!
 Convenience stores are generally more expensive than supermarkets, though the ‘chains’ like Four Square and Fix sometimes run promotions.
 Seeing as a small bottle of water can set you back $4, I would avoid shopping in convenience stores regularly.

 Top tip: Sign up for free supermarket loyalty cards to save money; they often offer exclusive discounts to cardholders.
 Onecard is Countdown’s loyalty card, and New World has its own.

 The best place to buy your fruit and veggies is at local farmers markets, many of which are in the